 Skin Cancer

-Skin Cancer Treatments
+Our Skin Cancer Treatment Options

 Mohs Micrographic Surgery

-Brachytherapy | Superficial Radiation
+Brachytherapy | A Radiation Alternative to Mohs

 Photodynamic Therapy

-Skin Cancer Education
+Types of Skin Cancer

 Basal Cell Carcinoma

 This is the most common form of skin cancer.
 Basal cells reside in the deepest layer of the epidermis, along with hair follicles and sweat ducts.
 When a person is overexposed to UVB radiation, it damages the body’s natural repair system, which causes basal cell carcinomas to grow.
-These tend to be slow-growing tumors and rarely metastasize (spread).
+These tend to be slow-growing tumors and rarely metastasize (i.e., spread).
 Basal cell carcinomas can present in a number of different ways:

 - Raised pink or pearly white bump with a pearly edge and small, visible blood vessels